“…extraordinary…” – David Bordwell

 “…the best kind of repertory programming” – Ben Sachs, Chicago Reader

 The Northwest Chicago Film Society is a 501(c)3 tax exempt nonprofit organization founded in January 2011 by Becca Hall, Julian Antos, and Kyle Westphal, three projectionists and programmers of the late Bank of America Cinema and Chicago projectionists and film enthusiasts.
-We screen movies every Wednesday and some Mondays at the Portage Theater and host special screenings at Cinema Borealis on an irregular basis.
+We screen movies every Wednesday and some Mondays at the Patio Theater and host special screenings at Cinema Borealis on an irregular basis.

 W H A T W E A R E A B O U T